-The Difference Between Flat Warts & Common Wart
+The Difference Between Flat Warts & Common Warts

-Flat warts are caused by the human papillomavirus of which there are many strains.
-The strains numbered 3, 10, 28 and 49 are responsible for flat warts.
+Flat warts are caused by highly contagious agents, of which there are many strains.
+The strains numbered 3, 10, 28, and 49 are responsible for flat warts.

-Common warts are caused by the same virus but different strains.
-In this case, the numbers 1, 2, 4, 27 and 29 are the culprits.
+The same agent causes common warts but different strains.
+In this case, the numbers 1, 2, 4, 27, and 29 are the culprits.

 Signs and Symptoms

-Flat warts are smooth flat topped warts the size of a pin head.
-They tend to grow in large numbers - 20 to 100 at any one time.
+Flat warts are smooth, flat, topped warts the size of a pinhead.
+They grow in large numbers - 20 to 100 at any time.

-Like flat warts, common warts do not usually cause any pain or discomfort.
-Common warts start off small and become rough, round or irregular as they grow to anything from 2 to 10 mm in diameter.
+Like flat warts, common warts do not usually cause pain or discomfort.
+Common warts start small and become rough, round, or irregular as they grow to anything from 2 to 10 mm in diameter.
 They can grow into clusters of common warts resembling a small cauliflower.
-They are often roughly textured and can be from light gray to gray/black or yellow to brown in color.
+They are often roughly textured, ranging from light gray to gray/black or yellow to brown.

-Flat warts can appear anywhere on the body, but in children they are most common on the face and along scratch marks.
+Flat warts can appear anywhere on the body, but in children, they are most common on the face and with scratch marks.
 They can occur in their hundreds.
-Even though they are so small, they can still cause children to become embarrassed and self conscious about their presence.
-In adults they are often found in the beard area in men and on the legs and armpits in women because of irritation and spreading from shaving.
-Shaving or scratching can spread flat warts through the blood stream.
+Even though they are so small, they can still cause children to become embarrassed and self-conscious about their presence.
+In adults, they are often found in the beard area in men and on the legs and armpits in women because of irritation and spreading from shaving.
+Shaving or scratching can spread flat warts through the bloodstream.

-Common warts usually grow on the fingers, around the nails and on the backs of the hands.
-They are more common where skin has been broken, for example where fingernails are bitten or hangnails picked.
-Other areas are those subjected to trauma particularly in children such as when they injure themselves on the elbows, knees or face.
+Common warts usually grow on the fingers, around the nails, and on the backs of the hands.
+They are more common where the skin has been broken, for example, where fingernails are bitten or hangnails picked.
+Other areas are those subjected to trauma, particularly in children, such as when they injure themselves on the elbows, knees, or face.